Itea-Lab/RP5-Home-Server/README.md

 It will then ask for login credential > SSH > Tailscale will open SSH session browser window

 # Setup-Cockpit-for-Raspberry-Pi-5
-If you want a GUI for managing you Raspberry Pi, you can you **Cockpit**, a beginner-friendly web-based graphical interface for servers
+If you want a GUI for managing you Raspberry Pi, you can use **Cockpit**, a beginner-friendly web-based graphical interface for servers
 1) Visit https://cockpit-project.org/running.html and select specific installation for you OS, or you can use
 ```
 sudo apt install cockpit -y